CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Failure Case Analysis

-\textbf{{ D. Failure Case Analysis}} Figure~\ref{fig:FLS} visualizes SAM and CAT-SAM segmentation while facing challenging samples, where the experiments are conducted with 16-shot and full-shot on the FLS dataset.
+\cref{fig:FLS} visualizes SAM and CAT-SAM segmentation while facing challenging samples, where the experiments are conducted with 16-shot and full-shot on the FLS dataset.
 Though both CAT-SAM variants demonstrate great improvements over SAM under the 16-shot setup, they still exhibit clear disparities from the ground-truth segmentation.
 In contrast, full-shot adaptation achieves significantly better segmentation over these samples.
-This reinforces the points we highlighted in the limitations part of this study: more research is needed for accurate and reliable segmentation especially while handling data-scarcity scenarios in various real-world tasks.
+This is consistent with the points we stated in the limitations part of the manuscript: more research is needed for accurate and reliable segmentation especially while handling data-scarcity scenarios in challenging real-world tasks.